-- Cloud-based verification services to confirm or refute loan applicant claims.
+- Cloud-based verification services to confirm or refute claims made on loan applications.

-Consumer Data Provides a More Accurate Assessment of Ability to Pay
+Consumer Data Provides a More Accurate Assessment of the Ability to Pay

-Fostered by the internet, ever-growing volumes of consumer data are available to banks to help better assess the financial standing of loan applicants.
+Fostered by the internet, an ever-growing volume of consumer data is becoming available to banks so that they can better assess the financial standing of loan applicants.
 Automated calls to alternative credit data sources can be used along with traditional credit scores to provide a more detailed and current assessment of applicants’ ability to pay.
-Data on late rental, utility, and cell phone payments, along with payday loans, frequent changes of address, and discrepancies between educational records and employment can correlate with higher risk and call for a thorough vetting of applicant attributes.
+Data on late rental, utility, and cell phone payments, along with payday loans, frequent changes of address, and discrepancies between educational records and employment often correlate with higher-risk loans.
+This calls for a more thorough vetting of applicants.

 Machine Learning Uncovers Multiple Fraud Schemes

-Analysis of tens of millions of historical auto loan applications reveals subtle as well as obvious schemes for misrepresenting information on loan applications.
-Machine learning algorithms applied to the thousands of loan applications quickly, and this technology is considered one of the most innovative means of banking fraud detection.
-The automated process can help detect false and synthetic identities, straw buyers, income and employment misrepresentation, and collateral inflation far more efficiently than could ever be accomplished via review by even the most experienced underwriters, it will optimize the process of uncovering fraudulent schemes.
+A historical analysis of tens of millions of auto loan applications reveals both subtle and obvious schemes involving the misrepresentation of information on loan applications.
+Machine learning algorithms can be applied to evaluate thousands of loan applications quickly, and this technology is considered one of the most effective innovations in banking fraud detection.
+This automated process can help detect fraudulent activities like false and synthetic identities, straw buyers, income and employment misrepresentation, and collateral inflation far more efficiently than a manual review.
+While machine learning technology won’t replace the most experienced underwriters, it will optimize the process of uncovering fraudulent schemes.

 The Convenience of Verification Services

-When machine learning algorithms detect potential fraud, automated calls to income, employment, and vehicle valuation services can help confirm or refute the suspected fraud.
-Confirm eliminates these problematic applications while allowing for further review of applications that just contain unintentional errors.
+When machine learning algorithms detect potential fraud, automated calls to income, employment, and vehicle valuation services help confirm or refute the suspected fraud.
+Such confirmation eliminates these problematic applications while allowing for further review of applications that just contain unintentional errors.
 Refutation of fraudulent applications also improves lending decision confidence in structuring the appropriate lending terms.

 Fintech Innovations Address a Wide Range of Fraud Schemes

-The chart below isn’t comprehensive, but it should give you an idea of which types of technology can counter which types of fraud.
+Though the chart below isn’t comprehensive, it provides indications as to what types of technology can counter which types of fraud.

 |Type of Fraud||Alternative Credit Data||Machine Learning Algorithms||Verification Services|